spatie/laravel-ciphersweet/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/spatie/laravel-ciphersweet/Check%20&%20fix%20styling?label=code%20style)](https://github.com/spatie/laravel-ciphersweet/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-ciphersweet.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-ciphersweet)

+In your project, you might store sensitive personal data in your database.
+Should an unauthorised person get access to your DB, all sensitive can be read which is obviously not good.

+To solve this problem, you can encrypt the personal data.
+This way, unauthorized persons cannot read it, but your application can still decrypt it when you need to display or work with the data.

 [CipherSweet](https://ciphersweet.paragonie.com/) is a backend library developed by [Paragon Initiative Enterprises](https://paragonie.com/) for implementing [searchable field-level encryption](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql).
-This is a small Laravel wrapper package around it to improve developer experience.
+It can encrypt and decrypt values in a very secure way.
+It is also able to create blind indexes.
+These indexes can be used to perform searches on encrypted data.
+The indexes themselves are unreadable by humans.

+Our package is a wrapper our CipherSweet, allow you to easily use it with Laravel's Eloquent models.

 ## Support us